Essential oils for MRSA and Staph Infections

 Additional support for using and sourcing oils

-I would never be without essential oils.
-They are a mainstay in my medicine cabinet and have saved me from many doctor visits.
-When it comes to Staph and MRSA infections, they are one of my front-runners, and have been for many others recovering from MRSA Staph.
-If you’d like to know what brand I personally use and recommend, please contact me.
+Michelle Moore would never be without essential oils.
+They are a mainstay in her medicine cabinet and have saved her from many doctor visits.
+When it comes to Staph and MRSA infections, they are one of the front-runners, and have been for many others recovering from MRSA Staph.
+If you’d like to know what brand Michelle personally uses and recommend, please contact her.

-Because essential oils are one of my favorite treatments, my Program includes 2 full chapters devoted to their specific uses for all types of MRSA Staph infections, from sinus, eye, boils, skin, lung, and other internal infections.
-We also cover sourcing medical quality products, specific guidelines and use protocols.
+Because essential oils are one of Michelle’s favorite treatments, her Program includes 2 full chapters devoted to their specific uses for all types of MRSA Staph infections, from sinus, eye, boils, skin, lung, and other internal infections.
+Her Program also covers sourcing medical quality products, plus specific guidelines and use protocols.
 Also included are essential oil expert phone interviews covering specific uses, conditions, pregnancy, children and more.

 Getting started with helpful guidance and medicinal quality oils will help provide you with your best chance of success.
-You can find out more here on my program.
+You can find out more here on Michelle’s program.

 - Garlic – an ancient but strong natural remedy for MRSA